COVID-19 After Action Review Toolkit

 The COVID-19 pandemic created an extraordinary public health challenge, requiring state, local, Tribal and territorial public health agencies and their partners to mount emergency responses amid ever-changing information.
 As the pandemic progresses, it is critical for those working on COVID-19 response, recovery, and resiliency activities to reflect on what they have learned to better position themselves for ongoing COVID-19 work and future public health emergencies.

 An After Action Review is a powerful tool that can help organizations reflect, assess, learn, and improve.
 Organizations can use the review retrospectively to assess previous work or activities, or it can serve as a useful tool to guide in-action reviews of ongoing work or activities.
-Mathematica, in collaboration with the Public Health Foundation, is developing a toolkit to help organizations conduct effective, equitable, and trauma-informed After Action Reviews.
+Mathematica, in collaboration with the Public Health Foundation, has developed a toolkit to help organizations conduct effective, equitable, and trauma-informed After Action Reviews.

 An After Action Review is the process of gathering stakeholders for a directed discussion of three main questions: